-The second-generation 11-inch iPad Pro and fourth-generation 12.9-inch iPad Pro offer an all-new LiDAR Scanner that will play a huge role in Apple's augmented reality initiatives in the years to come.
-Though currently limited to the 2020 iPad Pro models, LiDAR (Light Detection and Ranging) is almost certainly coming to other Apple devices in the future, including perhaps the 2020 iPhones.
+The second-generation 11-inch iPad Pro, fourth-generation 12.9-inch iPad Pro, and now the iPhone 12 Pro/Pro Max offer a LiDAR (Light Detection and Ranging) Scanner that will play a huge role in Apple's augmented reality initiatives in the years to come.

 Here's more about LiDAR and apps you can use right now on your new iPad Pro to test the technology.